bhumisha/laundromat/README.md

 # SimpleSuds

 SimpleSuds connects customers to local laundromats that will pick up and return laundry clean, ironed, and folded.
+Customer can create accounts and place orders and Laudromat as admin can update the order.

 ### Technology
 - MVC (Model View Controller) pattern